 b) If no candidate for the office manager at the new office is currently on staff, go out and hire a new one, train them and have them work in location 1 until location 2 opens.
 This offers a number of advantages from just hiring someone cold for office 2, not the least of which they get to see “how it’s done” in office 1, which is already a successful office.

 If you’re buying an existing office, with a staff already in place, this becomes a more complex issue.
 I’ve seen this go both ways – i.e. I’ve seen plenty of instances where the transition was smooth and the staff worked out quite well for the new doctor to cases where the new doctor dismissed most if not all of them.

 A few things you might want to look at prior to purchase:

-4. A big thing to consider here is how successful the office is.
-Is it very productive compared to other offices?
-Well the staff there contributed to that.
+Is your office very productive compared to other offices?
+Well, the staff there contributed to that.
 The better the situation, the less change you’re going to want to introduce.
 It’s human nature to want to “put your mark on something” or change everything when you take over a new job or scene.
-Unfortunately it’s not always the best idea.
+Unfortunately, it’s not always the best idea.
 I’ve had new practitioners taking over successful offices change little to nothing in the office initially.
 And why would they?
 It was working.
 Slowly but surely they got to know the patients and made improvements.
 Now, obviously if you see any gross errors clinically or any legal issues – you’d change these as a matter of course and FAST.
 But for the most part if it’s a working scene, ease into it and change little.